stephenbradshaw/GCPAppEngineC2Forwarder/README.md

 This Google App Engine application can be used to forward traffic fronted from the Google App Engine domain to a C2 server running on a GCP compute instance VM.

-This is a POC application only and has a few potential indicators that could be use to identify
+This is a POC application only and has a few potential indicators that could be use to identify running instances, so read the code in main.py and modify as required before attempting to use.

 # Basic configuration